 My base pack weight (minus food, water and fuel) was 13 pounds.
-It included quite a few luxury items (book, pillow, shorts, stuffed plush marmot at 2.7 ounces, extra maps/trail beta/souvenirs).
-While I could have culled a few items to go lightweight, my pack weight wasn’t a barrier that hindered our hike.
+This weight included quite a few luxury items (book, pillow, shorts, stuffed plush marmot at 2.7 ounces, extra maps/trail beta/souvenirs).
+I could have culled items to go about a pound lighter.
 Gabriel’s pack weighed in around 14 pounds and didn’t cause him problems either.
 When our packs felt too heavy, it was due to our food or water carries.

 The detailed list of all the items I carried in my pack at some point along the trail can be found in this Google spreadsheet.